facebookresearch/ImageNet-Adversarial-Training/INSTRUCTIONS.md

   --attack-iter [INTEGER] --attack-epsilon 16.0 [--architecture-flags]
 ```

+To reproduce our evaluation results,
-The "architecture flags" for the pre-trained models are available in the model zoo.
+take "architecture flags" from the first column, and set the attack iteration.
-`attack-iter` can be set to 0 to evaluate its clean image error rate.
+Iteration can be set to 0 to evaluate its clean image error rate.
-Due to the randomly-chosen target label, the evaluation result may have a ±0.1 fluctuation.
+Note that the evaluation result may have a ±0.1 fluctuation due to the randomly-chosen target attack label.

-Using a K-step attacker can make the evaluation K-times slower.
+Using a K-step attacker makes the evaluation K-times slower.
 To speed up evaluation, run it under MPI with multi-GPU or multiple machines, e.g.:

 ```